abbas-taqvi/yohsin-logiAIthon/README.md

-# Project: Daily Blotter Data Serialization and Deserialization
+# Project: High-Performance Data Serialization and Deserialization and Persistent Storage

 ## Objective